sami5671/NASA_Web_Client/README.md

 - **Set Up Notifications**: Get alerts for upcoming Landsat overpasses.
 - **Compare Data**: Upload ground-based spectral measurements and compare them with Landsat SR data.
 - **Explore Educational Resources**: Learn how to analyze and interpret spectral data.

-## Contributing

-Contributions are welcome!
-Please fork this repository and submit a pull request to contribute to the project.

-### To Contribute:

-1. Fork the repository.
-2. Create a new branch: `git checkout -b feature/your-feature-name`.
-3. Commit your changes: `git commit -m 'Add some feature'`.
-4. Push to the branch: `git push origin feature/your-feature-name`.
-5. Submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements